 These neighboring National Parks can easily be visited together – in fact, driving into Kings Canyon requires passing through Sequoia first.
 As its name may suggest, Sequoia National Park is devoted to protecting the ancient giant sequoia trees that can be found in abundance within its boundaries.
 The Giant Forest and General Sherman Tree (the largest known living tree in the world) are two of the most popular attractions and allow you to get up close to these incredible plants.
 Mt.
 Whitney – the tallest peak in the continental US – and Moro Rock are also within the park boundaries and can be hiked.

 Kings Canyon National Park is also home to stands of sequoias, and also protects a large section of Sierra Nevada wilderness.
 Due to its wilderness designation, park services are limited, and most of the park is only accessible via lengthy hikes or horse trails.
-During summer months, the road to Cedar Grove in Kings Canyon is open, which allows visitors to see this sequoia grove deep in the park’s namesake canyon.
+During summer months, the road to Cedar Grove in Kings Canyon is open, which allows visitors to drive deep in the park’s namesake canyon.
 The canyon itself is actually deeper than the Grand Canyon and from Cedar Grove, you can enjoy the stunning granite cliffs surrounding it.

 Sequoia and Kings Canyon are jointly managed and you can find their official site here.